Mapping Dark Matter in the Milky Way using Normalizing Flows and Gaia DR3: Accelerations and Mass Densities from Normalizing Flows

+To interpret the significance of $t_{\rm dyn}$, we compare our MAF-derived $\vec{a}_\odot$ to previous estimates of the Solar acceleration.
+Ref.~\cite{gaia_edr3_accel} used the proper motions of distant extragalactic quasars from \Gaia{} EDR3 to estimate $\vec{a}_\odot$.
+By replacing our MAF solution for $\vec{a}_\odot$ with the EDR3 value in the CBE while keeping the same phase-space gradients, we can assess the consistency of the EDR3 solution with the equilibrium assumption.
+Interestingly, as shown in Figure~\ref{fig:solar_boltzmann_closure}, this independent estimate of $\vec{a}_\odot$ is also consistent with $\partial \ln f/\partial t = 0$.
+The central value of $\partial \ln f/\partial t$ does not shift significantly despite the $\sim 20 \%$ difference between the two estimates of $\vec{a}_\odot$.
+However, we observe a clear shift in the widths of each distribution: the FWHM for the EDR3 solution is $0.16\:{\rm Myr^{-1}}$.
+This corresponds to a dynamical time of $t_{\rm dyn} = 6.4\:{\rm Myr}$, $20\%$ shorter than $t_{\rm dyn}$ from the MAF-derived $\vec{a}_\odot$.

-First, in the absence of measurement errors or disequilibrium and assuming maximally expressive MAFs, the northern ($z>0$) and southern ($z<0$) measurements of $a_r$ should be equal, and the $a_\theta$ values should be equal up to a negative sign.
+Second, we note that departures from axisymmetry in the rotating Milky Way, would presumably imply disequilibrium.
+In the absence of measurement errors or disequilibrium and assuming maximally expressive MAFs, the northern ($z>0$) and southern ($z<0$) measurements of $a_r$ should be equal, and the $a_\theta$ values should be equal up to a negative sign.
 If the system respects axisymmetry, $a_\phi$ should be zero.
 In the subpanels of Figure~\ref{fig:accelerations}, we show the deviations from North-South symmetry for $a_r$ and $a_\theta$ over the magnitude of the acceleration, as well as $a_\phi/|\vec{a}|$.
 As can be seen, these measures of disequilibrium and/or departure from axisymmetry are at most $10\%$, suggesting that the system is in equilibrium at least to this level.
-Note that several of the largest deviations occur for $s \sim 0$ and at the edge of the observational volume.
-The former location is in the disk where residual dust extinction may be a concern, and the latter is where measurement errors are large.
-In these regions then, these measures may overestimate the amount of disequilibrium in the tracer stars.

-A second test of equilibrium can be obtained if a separate measure of the acceleration at specific point is available.
-In such circumstances, we can directly calculate $\partial f/\partial t$, or the equivalent $\partial \ln f/\partial t$ (which can be interpreted as an inverse timescale).
-The acceleration measured at the Solar location by referencing distant quasars \cite{gaia_edr3_accel} is such an independent measurement.

-At the Solar location, we sample $10^6$ velocities from the MAF.
-For each velocity we solve Eq.~\eqref{eq:boltzmann_mastereq} for $\partial \ln f/\partial t$ assuming the acceleration $-\nabla \Phi$ is given by the acceleration found by Ref.~\cite{gaia_edr3_accel} (Table~\ref{tab:acceleration:sol}, left column).
-The resulting distribution of $\partial \ln f/\partial t$ is shown in Figure~\ref{fig:solar_boltzmann_closure}.
-As can be seen, this quantity is roughly peaked at zero (suggesting equilibrium), but it is unclear whether the spread in the distribution is due to non-equilibrium structures, or is equivalent to the expected residual one would obtain given the over-constrained system of equations and imperfections in the MAF modelling of the data.